Apostolic Church of Pentecost

-The Apostolic Church of Pentecost (ACOP) is a Finished Work Pentecostalism Christian denomination with origins in the Pentecostal revival of the early 20th century.
+The Apostolic Church of Pentecost (ACOP) is a Finished Work Pentecostal Christian denomination with origins in the Pentecostal revival of the early 20th century.
 Although multi-national, ACOP has its strongest membership in Canada.
 In 2002 ACOP reported "approximately 24,000 members in Canada, with 450 ministers and 153 churches."
 In 2024, ACOP had 90 churches in Canada with a large percentage of these being in Alberta, Saskatchewan and British Columbia.

 ACOP's headquarters is in Calgary, Alberta.

 Structure

 Unlike traditional denominations that are usually based on top-down organizational structures, ACOP describes itself as a "fellowship."
 The different term emphasizes that ACOP originated as a "grass-roots organization with a minimal amount of organization."
 This kind of organizational structure allows local churches to work autonomously, under the umbrella of ACOP's covering but without a head office dictating what each church must do, or the programs it must offer.